aghorler/WebRTC-Leak-Prevent/README.md

 [Opera Addons](https://addons.opera.com/en/extensions/details/webrtc-leak-prevent/)

 You may also run the extension unpacked via Developer mode.
-Just download or clone the respository.
+Just download or clone the repository.

 ---